-So you'll still get plenty of thrust even if your mixture ratio of nitrous to fuel is way off 7:1, which is good if your test rig can't give you accurate figures to let you tune up the motor: the first few flights will still be adequate, provided the motor doesn't melt.
+rig can't give you accurate figures to let you tune up the motor: the first few flights will still be adequate, provided the motor doesn't melt.

-3) Like bottled $CO_2$ , nitrous is subcritical at room temperature meaning that both a liquid and a vapour phase can coexist within a closed tank.
+- 3) Like bottled C02, nitrous is subcritical at room temperature meaning that both a liquid and a vapour phase can coexist within a closed tank.

-I'll elaborate on this shortly, but the gist of it is that the moderately dense liquid phase of nitrous can therefore be stored in a compact tank on the pad in the British climate.

-4) At room temperature, Nitrous is only just subcritical by a few degrees.
+I'll elaborate on this shortly, but the gist of it is that the moderately dense liquid phase of - I'll elaborate on this shortly, but the gist of it is that the moderately dense liquid phase of nitrous can therefore be stored in a compact tank on the pad in the British climate. - 4) At room temperature, Nitrous is only just subcritical by a few degrees.
 This is nitrous's most unexpectedly useful property, because this close to the Critical temperature, small drops in tank pressure cause large-scale production of extra vapour.
 This extra vapour strives to maintain the tank pressure at high value as the tank empties.
 A traditional blowdown system, e.g. using an ideal gas such as helium, loses tank pressure at a much higher rate during the burn.